ankitkatiyar91/bytefold-site/_posts/2022-04-03-sharing-gpu-in-kubernetes.md

 # Context

-We built an amazing service to provide ASR and TTS for indic languages.
-We decided to use GPUs to have better performance.
-We were using kubernetes to make things simple and scalable at various levels.
+Team built an amazing service to provide ASR and TTS for indic languages.
+GPUs were considered to have better performance.
+Kubernetes chosen to keep things simple and scalable at various levels.
 Everything was smooth until we got to know that we have to share GPUs and kubernetes does not have native support for GPUs.
 K8s official documentation says

 >Kubernetes includes experimental support for managing AMD and NVIDIA GPUs (graphical processing units) across several nodes.